WenshuaiJiangCorn/sl-experiment-wj/README.md

 following directories and files:
 1. **mesoscope_data**: This directory stores all Mesoscope-acquired data for the currently running session.
-The *setupAcquisition* MATLAB function configures ScanImage software to output all data to the mesoscope_data directory, which is shared by all sessions, animals and projects.
+The *setupAcquisition* MATLAB function configures ScanImage software to output all data to the mesoscope_data directory, which is shared by all sessions, animals, and projects.
 This allows using the same static output path for all ScanImage acquisitions.
 2. **session-specific mesoscope_data**: At the end of each runtime, the Mesoscope-VR system ***renames*** the mesoscope_data directory to include the session name (id).
 Then, it generates an empty mesoscope_data directory for